sonata-project/SonataAdminBundle/docs/reference/templates.rst

 Configuring templates
 ---------------------

-Like said before, the main goal of this template structure is to make it easy for you to customize the ones you need.
-You can simply extend the ones you want in your own bundle, and tell ``SonataAdminBundle`` to use your templates instead of the default ones.
+The main goal of this template structure is to make it comfortable for you to customize the ones you need.
+You can extend the ones you want in your own bundle, and tell ``SonataAdminBundle`` to use your templates instead of the default ones.
 You can do so in several ways.

 You can specify your templates in the config file: